 Where had Joshua gone?
 Was he off looking for better paying work to provide for his children?
-Had he abandoned them?
-The search for answers to these questions would lead far away from the family farm in central New York….
+Or had he abandoned them?
+The search for answers to these questions would lead far away from the family farm in New York….

 A New Start

-Why had Joshua left his children and gone to Illinois of all places?
+Why had Joshua left his children to teach in Illinois of all places?
 The records don’t say.

 Joshua didn’t stay in Toulin for long.
-By 1863, he had moved about 40 miles northwest to Geneseo, Henry Co., Illinois, where in June he registered for the military draft.
+By 1863, he’d moved 40 miles northwest to Geneseo, Henry Co., Illinois, where in June he registered for the military draft.
 By this time, the country had been in a state of civil war for two years.
 He reported himself to be a 37 year old unmarried teacher born in New York.
-Was this proof of the service reported in Hardin’s book back in New York?
+Was this proof of the Civil War service Hardin reported back in New York?
 As it turns out, no. There are no records of a Joshua Thorp serving from Illinois; in fact, there are no records fitting Joshua’s description serving from any state during the war.
-The claim of military service, like the one about being principal at Onondaga Valley, seems to have been bogus.
+The claim of Civil War service, like the one about being principal at Onondaga Valley, seems to have been bogus.

-By 1867, Joshua had moved to Kane County, where he was working as principal of the high school at Elgin City, while boarding at a house on the southeast corner of North and North Center streets.
+By 1867, Joshua had moved again, to Kane County, where he found work as principal of the high school at Elgin City, while boarding at a house on the southeast corner of North and North Center streets.

 A Turn for the Worse

 Joshua’s good fortune would not last long.
-Within a few short years tragedy struck again—Katie died.
-The 1880 census shows Joshua as a widower and single father caring for, Carrie, now 13 and attending school.
-They were boarding in the South Evanston neighborhood of Chicago where Joshua was employed as a teacher.
+Within a few short years tragedy struck again, when Katie died.
+The 1880 census shows Joshua as a widower and single father caring for Carrie, by then 13, and attending school.
+The two were boarding in the South Evanston neighborhood of Chicago where Joshua was employed as a teacher.

-By the time Katie was of majority age, Joshua’s life was falling apart.
+By the time Carrie reached adulthood, Joshua’s life was crumbling.

-On 20 November 1888, “J. Thorp,” a 63 year old schoolteacher from New York, was admitted to the Ogle County Almshouse at Oregon.
+On 20 November 1888, “J. Thorp,” a 63-year-old schoolteacher from New York, was admitted to the Ogle County Almshouse at Oregon.
 He was listed as a “transient” with a “good” education, but in “poor” health.
-He had no property.
-Joshua had apparently lost all means to support himself.
+Joshua had apparently lost all means to support himself and he had no property to speak of.
 The cause for his “pauperism” was listed as “crank,” a term indicating he had become unbalanced, eccentric and ill-tempered.

-Ogle County Almshouse was known locally as the “County Farm,” since it was quite literally a farm.
-In 1878 the county Board of Supervisors had authorized the purchase of 50 acres along the west bank of Rock River, south of Oregon, and the erection of a building to house patients.
+Ogle County Almshouse was locally known as the “County Farm,” since it was quite literally a farm.
+In 1878, the county Board of Supervisors had authorized the purchase of 50 acres along the west bank of Rock River, south of Oregon, and the erection of a building to house patients.
 In 1883, an 18-room brick building for the insane was also built.
 In Joshua’s time, the farm was expanded to over 100 acres.
-By 1909, the buildings were “heated with hot air furnace by blast, and lighted by electricity”.
+Not until 1909 were the buildings “heated with hot air furnace by blast, and lighted by electricity”.

 Upon discharge, Joshua was “sent to his children” in New York.
-His condition must have been quite a shock to his family and friends, who by then had in their hands Hardin’s glowing remarks about his achievements as a soldier and educator.
-This was not the father John Jacob had described just two years earlier!
+His destitute condition must have been quite a shock to his family and friends, who by then had in their hands Hardin’s glowing remarks about his achievements as a soldier and educator.
+This was not the man proud son John Jacob had described only two years earlier!

 Things must have gone badly for Joshua upon his return to New York since he didn’t stay long.
-Just five months later on 27 May 1896, Joshua was readmitted to the Ogle County Almhouse in Illinois.
-The cause of his condition was again listed as crank, and authority for his admission was recorded as “returned from the east.”
+Just five months later, on 27 May 1896, Joshua was readmitted to the Ogle County Almhouse in Illinois.
+The cause of his condition was again listed as crank.
+Authority for his admission was recorded as “returned from the east.”
 Had he returned to the almshouse voluntarily or was he forcibly admitted?
 The record hints at the latter.

-His second stay would be the last.
-Joshua Thorp’s life came to an end at the Ogle County Almshouse when on 31 July 1900 he died of consumption (a.k.a. tuberculosis).
+His second stay would be his last.
+Joshua Thorp’s life came to an end at the Ogle County Almshouse, when on 31 July 1900 he died of consumption (a.k.a. tuberculosis).
 He was 75 years old.
 He was laid to rest in the almshouse cemetery.

 The Final Insult

-Dying at the almshouse wasn’t the last indignity the once-hailed Joshua Thorp would suffer—his headstone was even carved with the wrong name: Joseph Thorp.
+Dying at the almshouse wasn’t the last indignity the once-hailed professor would suffer—his headstone was even inscribed with the wrong name: Joseph Thorp.

-Adding insult to injury, in 1967, owing to a land dispute, all the markers in the almshouse cemetery were pulled up and piled in a corner near the road.
-It wasn’t until 1970 that the markers were put back, but by then no one was quite sure where the patients were buried, so the stones were laid flat on the ground in rows according to best guess.
+Adding insult to injury, due to a land dispute in 1967 all the markers in the almshouse cemetery were pulled up and piled in a corner near the road.
+It wasn’t until 1970 that the markers were put back, but by then no one was quite sure where each patient was buried, so the stones were laid flat on the ground in rows according to best guess.

-For more than a century now, Joshua Thorp has lain buried in a farm field, made nameless by a careless mistake, and today his actual resting place is only an approximation.
+So for more than a century, Joshua Thorp has lain buried in a farm field, made nameless by a careless mistake, and today his actual resting place is only an approximation.